lucatume/wp-browser/docs/src/content/v3/modules/wpdb-module.md

 ---

 This module should be used in acceptance and functional tests, see [levels of testing for more information](./../levels-of-testing).
-This module extends the [Db module](https://codeception.com/docs/modules/Db) adding WordPress-specific configuration parameters and methods.
+This module extends the [MysqlDatabase module](https://codeception.com/docs/modules/Db) adding WordPress-specific configuration parameters and methods.
 The module provides methods to read, write and update the WordPress database **directly**, without relying on WordPress methods, using WordPress functions or triggering WordPress filters.

 ## Module requirements for Codeception 4.0+